spike-project/spike/README.md

 # ❗ *WARNING* ❗
 ## *There is a bug with 2D-MS experiment in this 0.99.19 version*
-## *Please do not use this version for 2D-FTMS, use 0.99.18  - we're working on it*
+## *Please do not use this version for 2D-FTMS, use 0.99.14 which seems safe  - we're working on it*

 # What is SPIKE ? #